KlenschLucas/flight-machine/README.md

 - [ ] Add a specification file for GetAllCustomers to do customer filtering
 - [ ] Add a specification file for GetAllFlights to do flights filtering
-- [ ] Add validations on the Request objects
 - [ ] Add spring actuator for monitoring
 - [ ] Add swagger annotations on all the endpoints
 -